-Parents of premature babies miss out on so much - usually months of preparation, the chance to go shopping for the essentials, have a baby shower or even go to antenatal classes.
-They probably haven’t got many of the basics, let alone anything suitable for a premmie.
+Parents of premature babies miss out on so much - usually months of planning, the chance to go shopping for the essentials or have a baby shower, and even attend their antenatal classes.
+They probably haven’t got many of the basics, let alone anything that's suitable for a premmie.
 Personally, I went into labour at 25 weeks and at that point we had a handed down cot and change table (which were all in pieces as we’d planned to repaint them), one set of cot sheets, and two small bags of clothes in newborn and 0-3M sizes.
 Back then the possibility of having our baby several months early had never occurred to me - I thought we’d have heaps of time to get sorted!
 Trying to organise baby gear while juggling the daily NICU routine is really difficult and just adds to the stress.

 Fast forward to now, and the number one thing I’m asked is “what would you recommend?”
 It’s a good question if you’ve not had any experience of the NICU but to answer it isn’t that simple - it all depends on the individual baby.
 Please stick around while I explain why!
 As a quick example, a family with a micro prem is going to have a much different journey to a late preterm baby, and it’s different again for a full term baby with health complications.
 It’s a big help if you have some understanding on baby’s gestation (that’s the week of pregnancy that baby was born at) and their development, so here’s a quick run-through:

 Micro Prems are extremely premature babies, generally weighing under 900g (2lbs) and born before 26 weeks.
 They are super tiny and fragile, hold out your index finger and take a look - that’s likely to be wider than baby’s leg!
 Micro prems will need more medical support for breathing (most will start out on a ventilator), feeding, may face infections or surgery, and will be in an incubator until closer to 32 weeks gestation.